casanova-lab/BPHunter/README.md

 - BPHunter official version-2 was released on Feb 2023, using the latest gene annocations from the GENCODE database.
 We also added a program for processing VCF files in batch, and added an output parameter 'BPHunter_HIGHRISK' (YES/NO) for identifying more promising candidate variants.

 ## Usage
-Current version: version 2
+Current version: version-2
 ### Dependency
 The code is written in [python3](https://www.python.org/downloads/), and requires [bedtools](https://bedtools.readthedocs.io/en/latest/) installed.

 ### Reference datasets
 Due to the file size limit in GitHub, please download the [BPHunter reference datasets](http://hgidsoft.rockefeller.edu/BPHunter/standalone.html) and put them into your BPHunter folder.

-To use the latest version 2, please download and replace the reference datasets.
+To use the latest version-2, please download and replace the reference datasets.

 ### File Format
 **Input:** Variants in VCF format, with 5 mandatory and tab-delimited fields (CHROM, POS, ID, REF, ALT).